hoangduytran/blender-manual/manual/addons/import_export/scene_3ds.rst

 Scene Units
    Converts the scale of all objects to the scene unit length settings.
 Blender uses meter scale, but many 3ds files have millimeter unit scale, especially the ones exported from CAD applications.
    If millimeters are expected to import, set the scene unit length settings to *Millimeters*.
+   The meshes can also be converted to imperial unit measures if this is enabled in the scene units.

 Apply Transform
    Applies object transformations after importing.
 If unchecked, all objects will stay at its origins.